 Unlike in a fee-for-service approach, value-based care reimburses providers based on the value of the services they provide.
 This value is defined as a measurement of health outcomes against the cost of delivering those outcomes.
 While the general concept is simple, this model is very complex in practice -- with hundreds of moving parts, interrelated relationships, technological dependencies, aging infrastructure, and a rigid workforce.
 There are also varying definitions of outcomes and quality measures, making it difficult to implement value-based reimbursement across the board.

-There are numerous methods to carry out value-based payments, but below are some of the most common.
+There are numerous methods to carry out value-based payments, but below are some of the most common reimbursement models.
 Each involves a unique blend of risk, savings, and provider upside.

 In a shared savings model, providers strive for a target spend and share in some of the savings if they come in under budget.
 This model is known as an “upside-only” arrangement, since providers are not responsible if they do go over budget.
 This approach is often used as an entry point to value-based care before transitioning providers to shared risk agreements.